Melancholia: Signs and symptoms

 Melancholic features apply to an episode of depression that occurs as part of either major depressive disorder, persistent depressive disorder (dysthymia), or bipolar disorder I or II.
-They are more likely to occur in patients who suffer from depression with psychotic features.
+They are more likely to occur in patients who have depression with psychotic features.
 People with melancholic depression also tend to have more physically visible symptoms such as slower movement or speech.

 Causes

 The causes of melancholic depressive disorder are believed to be mostly biological factors that can be hereditary.
 Biological origins of the condition include problems with the HPA axis and sleep structure of patients.
 MRI studies have indicated that melancholic depressed patients have issues with the connections between different regions of the brain, specifically the insula and fronto-parietal cortex.
 Some studies have found that there are biological marker differences between patients with melancholic depression and other subtypes of depression.

 The research regarding melancholic depression consistently finds that men are more likely to receive a melancholic depression diagnosis.